GattoXIV/Warehouse-Management-Software-for-Vegan-Store/README.md

 # 📦 BioMarket Warehouse Storage System

-## 📝 Descrizione del Progetto
+## 📝 Project Overview
-Semplice applicazione CLI (Command Line Interface) in Python per la gestione dell'inventario e delle vendite di un magazzino/negozio (BioMarket).
-I dati vengono salvati in modo persistente utilizzando un file JSON.
+A straightforward Command Line Interface (CLI) application written in Python for managing warehouse inventory and sales for a bio-market.
+Data is persistently saved and loaded using a JSON file.

-## 🎯 Funzionalità Principali (Comandi)
+## 🎯 Main Features (Commands)
-* `add`: Aggiunge nuovi prodotti all'inventario o aggiorna le quantità esistenti.
+* `add`: Adds new products to the inventory or updates existing quantities.
-* `list`: Mostra tutti i prodotti disponibili in magazzino.
+* `list`: Displays all available products in the warehouse.
-* `sale`: Registra una vendita, riducendo lo stock e aggiornando il registro delle transazioni.
+* `sale`: Registers a sale, reducing stock and updating the transaction log.
-* `profits`: Calcola e visualizza i profitti lordi o netti basati sulle vendite registrate.
+* `profits`: Calculates and displays gross/net profits based on recorded sales.
-* `help`: Mostra la lista dei comandi disponibili.
+* `help`: Shows the list of available commands.

-## 🛠️ Tecnologie
+## 🛠️ Technologies
-* Python (Librerie standard: `json`, `os`)
+* Python (Standard libraries: `json`, `os`)